-How to control initial indexing
+How to control indexing in Curiosity

 When you first install Curiosity and connect sources, the app does two things: